Surname Entry

 Wang

-One of the most common Chinese surnames, ancient in origin and widespread across China and the global Chinese diaspora.
+One of the most common Chinese surnames, with ancient roots, royal associations, and broad distribution across China and the global diaspora.

 Meaning and Origin